How to Remove Facial Recognition Sign-in from Your Windows 11 Account

 Summary

-Removing facial recognition from your Windows 11 account is a simple process that only takes a few steps.
+Removing facial recognition from your Windows 11 account is a process that only takes a few steps.

 Windows Hello face authentication